Somerfield, New Zealand: Education

-Somerfield Te Kura Wairepo is a contributing primary school for years 1 to 6 with a roll of students.
+Somerfield Te Kura Wairepo is a contributing co-educational primary school for years 1 to 6 with a roll of students.
 The school opened in 1911.

-Cashmere High School, Te iringa o Kahukura is a secondary school for years 9 to 13 with a roll of students.
-The school opened in 1956 as Cashmere High School, and gained its Māori name of Te iringa o Kahukura in 1972.
+Cashmere High School is a co-educational secondary school for years 9 to 13 with a roll of students.
+Rolls are as of The school opened in 1956 in response to the city's growing population.
+The school symbal is a lymphad, chosen by the school's founding headmaster.
+In 1972, it was gifted its Māori name,Te iringa o Kahukura, which means “The Uplifting of the Rainbow God".